Managing in the Global Business Environment

 Language Requirement: None.

-Academic Program: Classes will be taught by Purdue Faculty from the Krannert School of Management (Carol Jacobson) and the College of Liberal Arts (Jeong-Nam Kim).
+Academic Program: Classes will be taught by Cara Putman from the Krannert School of Management and Faculty from the University of Siena.
 Students will earn a total of 6 credit hours for the program.
-Students may choose two classes from the following three options:
+Course rosters will include Purdue and University of Siena students to create a rich, multi-cultural learning environment.